Edna, Iowa

-Edna is an unincorporated town in Lyon County, Iowa, United States.
+Edna is an unincorporated town in Liberal Township, Lyon County, Iowa, United States.

 Edna is located on the western border of Liberal Township in Lyon County.
 It is located 6 mi southeast of Rock Rapids, the county seat.

 The town consists of about 10 houses, a couple of outbuildings and sheds, and in the center of town stands the Edna Grain Elevator.

 History

 Edna was founded in the 1800s; its population was 28 in 1902, and 35 in 1925.
+The population was 35 in 1940.